Alpine Tunnel Loop

 My destination, the Continental Divide, straight ahead.

-Maybe a hundred yards before the east portal of the Alpine Tunnel, the Continental Divide Trail splits off to the left and starts its steep climb up the ridge.
+Maybe a hundred yards before the east portal of the Alpine Tunnel, the Continental Divide Trail splits off to the left and starts a steep climb up the ridge.
 Because there’s nothing to see at the east portal but a pile of rocks, I didn’t feel like making the side trip through the willows up to it.
 But here are a couple of photos from a summer hike when I did.

 The climb up the ridge from the tunnel is short but steep, mostly hike-a-bike.
 Because no bike adventure is complete without some hike-a-bike.